shrikantkalar023/ReactIntermediateTopics/README.md

 6. Both **useState** and **useReducer** are used to manage **local state** in a component.

 7. **React Context**: Allows sharing data without passing it down through many components in the middle.
 React Context is like a truck for transporting a box.
 Inside that box we can 've some state.
+Think of react context as a **transport mechanism** for state.

 8. As our app grows, instead of dividing our app by reducers, hooks, contexts etc, We should divide our app by **functional areas** like **auth, cart, products** etc.

+9. Anytime something in context changes, all components that use that context will re-render.
+A context should only hold values that are **closely related** and tend to change together.
+A context should have a **single responsibility**.

+10. For **Server State**, use **React Query**.
+For **Client State**, use local state + React Context.
+If splitting up context doesn't make sense, or we are dealing with unnecessary re-renders, use **Zustand** or **Redux**.